The course prepares you to take up leading roles in industry and entrepreneurship nationally and internationally.

 As is appropriate at postgraduate level, independent study plays a major role in student engagement.

-This module focuses on the practice and theory of marketing and its application.
-The learning approach includes collaborative problem solving and reflection through an off-campus development event to foster teamwork and teambuilding.
+Principles of Marketing as Creative Practice will teach the theory of marketing and its application.
+The learning approach includes collaborative problem solving and reflection.
 The realization of marketing goals and related processes is delivered through learning within teams.

 Credit rating: 20